sebastian-iancu/code-generator/README.md

 The code-generator is a Symfony Console application defined in `/bin/generate`.

 ## Usage
-This can be run this using attached docker compose.
+This can be run this using attached docker compose:
 ```bash
 docker compose run --rm php ...
 ```